nillvitor/task_api/README.md

 - Redis operations timing
 - Service dependencies and interactions
 - Error details when failures occur
+- Individual endpoint spans with custom names

 ### Components Instrumented

 - FastAPI (HTTP requests/responses)
 - SQLAlchemy (database operations)
 - Redis (cache operations)

+### Trace Context Propagation

+The application uses the W3C Trace Context standard for propagating trace context between services.
+This ensures that:

+- Distributed traces are properly connected
+- Context is maintained across service boundaries
+- Trace IDs are consistent throughout the request lifecycle

+### Manual Instrumentation

+In addition to automatic instrumentation, the application uses manual instrumentation for:

+- Endpoint handlers (with named spans for each operation)
+- Authentication flows
+- Database operations
+- Cache operations

+This provides more detailed and meaningful traces in the Jaeger UI.

 ## Development Tools